lengning/PCA-wrapper/README.md

 The code will first rescale the data to gene specific z scores, then perform PCA.
 The output files are:

-prefix_PC_pairs.pdf
+- prefix_PC_pairs.pdf:
-- pairwise plots of the transformed data; k PCs will be shown prefix_loading.csv
+pairwise plots of the transformed data; k PCs will be shown
+- prefix_loading.csv
-- gene loading for the top k PCs prefix_sort_by_absloading.csv
+: gene loading for the top k PCs
+- prefix_sort_by_absloading.csv
-- For each of the top k PCs, genes are sorted by their absolute loadings in each PC prefix_perc_sdev.csv
+: For each of the top k PCs, genes are sorted by their absolute loadings in each PC
+- prefix_perc_sdev.csv
-- Percentage of SD explained by each PC
+: Percentage of SD explained by each PC

 The ‘prefix’ is defined as the filename of the input file (the string before ‘.csv’)